-In this subsection, we describe how the minimum purchase price for an ad is determined, how ads
+In this subsection, we describe how the minimum purchase price for an ad is determined, how ads are chosen for display, and try to give some intuitions on the ad bidding process.

 The minimum purchase of an ad campaign is determined by adding together the minimum costs of the different keywords involved in that campaign.
 Let CR denote the value of an ad credit.
 By default in Yioop, one ad credit is about 1 cent.
 As an example, if one had three keywords and the cost of each separately was 7CR, 10CR, and 5CR, then the minimum purchase price would be 22CR.
 In turn, the minimum purchase price of a keyword for an ad campaign, is the sum of the current costs of the ad for each day during the campaign.
 For example, suppose we were running an ad on the single keyword lemonade for one week, the minimum cost for the current day was 10CR, and for subsequent days was 9CR, 7CR, 9CR, 5CR, 2CR, 1CR.
 Then the minimum purchase price for that keyword for the seven days would be (10 + 9 + 7 + 9 + 5 + 2 + 1)CR = 43CR.
 The minimum cost of a keyword on a particular day is half the sum of the purchase for that keyword for that day so far rounded up.
 For example, suppose for a particular day, ads on the word lemonade had been purchased for 1CR, 1CR, 1CR, 2CR, 3CR, and 4CR.
 The total credit amount spent on lemonade for that day would then be 12CR.
 So the minimum next bid for the word lemonade for that day would be half that amount round up, in this case, 6CR.